nickthorpe71/grokking-simplicity-summary/README.md

 ---
 ## Part 2: First-class Abstractions

-A first class abstraction is taking something like a function, for loop, or try/catch statement and treating it like a value.
+A first-class abstraction is taking something like a function, for loop, or try/catch statement and treating it like a value.
 This means you can pass them to functions, return them from functions, store them in variables, etc.

-This can lead to what is called meta programming.
+This can lead to what is called metaprogramming.

 ### Higher Order Functions

-A higher order function is a function that takes a function as an argument, or returns a function, or both.
+A higher-order function is a function that takes a function as an argument or returns a function or both.

 **Argument:**
 ```js